This course has ended. A recorded version of the course will open soon!

 With Gaylon Ferguson and Judith Simmer-Brown

-How the practice of shamatha meditation naturally leads to the experience of vipashyana, or insight meditation.
+This session explores how the practice of shamatha meditation naturally leads to the experience of vipashyana, or insight meditation.
 A discussion of mindfulness and awareness and how vipashyana experience leads to the experiential discovery of egolessness.

 February 6 Live Session – The Dawn of Enlightenment